Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Contribution from poles of

 \section{Contribution from poles of $\Sigma_{xc}$}

 As stated in the text, when performing the contour integral of Eq.~(\ref{eq:snmdef}), which is reproduced here

-a dominant contribution results from the poles above the real axis associated with the denominator at energies $\epsilon_n+ i\eta$ and $\epsilon_m+ i\eta$.
+a dominant contribution results from the poles above the real axis associated with the denominator at energies $\epsilon_n+ i\gamma$ and $\epsilon_m+ i\gamma$.
 The remaining contributions come from the poles of the numerator $|\bra{n}\Sigma_{xc}(\omega)-U_{xc}\ket{m}|^2$, and in this appendix we examine these poles and the scaling of their contributions to Eq.~(\ref{eq:snmdef}).
-We find that the scaling is either $\eta^{-1}$ or $\eta^0$ for discrete or continuous energy spectra, respectively.
+We find that the scaling is either $\gamma^{-1}$ or $\gamma^0$ depending on whether the spectrum of poles contains discrete states or only continua (bands), respectively.